Windsurf-Samples/windsurf-walkthrough/script/by-modality/cascade.md

 3. Help stage the changes
 4. Suggest an appropriate commit message based on the changes

-#### Workflow Automation

-You can add special annotations to your workflows to control how Cascade executes certain steps:

-- `// turbo` - Placed above a specific step to auto-run just that command
-- `// turbo-all` - Added anywhere in the workflow to auto-run all commands

-These annotations are particularly useful for routine tasks that don't require manual confirmation.

 #### Best Practices

 * Keep workflows focused on specific, repeatable tasks